Co-Executive Director, Audiovisual Archivist

-Carol Shenk has served as King County Archivist in Seattle, Washington, since 2013.
-Before joining King County, Carol served as Information Manager for the Seattle City Clerk and Municipal Archives where she managed online databases, led digitization projects, and helped develop the Municipal Archives’ Digital Assets Preservation program.
+Carol Shenk served as King County Archivist in Seattle, Washington.
+In addition, she was the Information Manager for the Seattle City Clerk and Municipal Archives where she managed online databases, led digitization projects, and helped develop the Municipal Archives’ Digital Assets Preservation program.
 Prior to that, Carol served as records manager and public disclosure officer for the City of Shoreline; was a team lead in Amazon.com’s catalog group; and served several stints as clerk and then librarian at Municipal Research & Services Center of Washington.
 Carol earned her Master of Library and Information Science degree from the University of Washington in 1998 and has a BA in Fine Arts from the University of Oregon.
 Carol is a member of the Academy of Certified Archivists.

 Anne Frantilla is City Archivist and Director of the Seattle Municipal Archives (SMA) and Records Management Program, a position she has held since 2016.
 From 1999 to 2016 she served as assistant and deputy archivist for SMA.
 From 1992 to 1999 she worked at the Bentley Historical Library at the University of Michigan in reference and university records.
 She began her career as an archivist at Burroughs Corporation, later Unisys, as Corporate Archivist where she worked from 1984 to 1991.
 Anne received her Master of Arts in Library Science from the University of Michigan and a BA in Spanish Language and Literature from the University of Washington.

-Anna Briggs is based in France.
+Anna Briggs is based in England.
 She is a moving image archivist specialized in amateur and non-fiction film curation, film literacy, archival outreach and programming.
-She serves on the board of directors of Moving Image Preservation of Puget Sound.
-Anna studied film at the University of Bologna and the University of Paris 1 – Panthéon Sorbonne, and moving image archive studies at the University of California, Los Angeles as a Fulbright fellow.
+She serves as an advisor to Moving Image Preservation of Puget Sound.
+Anna studied film at the University of Bologna and the University of Paris 1 – Panthéon Sorbonne and moving image archive studies at the University of California, Los Angeles as a Fulbright fellow.
 She has worked as a lecturer, teacher and teacher trainer, film literacy project manager, youth and outreach worker, film production and film festival assistant, translator, radio host, archive researcher and archivist.
 She is currently working on a doctoral thesis investigating non-fiction moving images as objects of archival and curatorial practice, comparing data from twelve case studies about different archives around the world.
 She is co-editor of the blog Screen & and an expert for the Education, Audiovisual and Culture Executive Agency of the European Commission.